 The University of Cambridge, which came into existence in the thirteenth century, combines a distinguished history with a vibrant, forward-looking educational and research mission.
-In 2019, Cambridge, which has research departments and teaching faculties in most academic disciplines, was ranked third in the world for Law by the Times Higher Education World University Rankings and the QS World University Rankings.
+In 2023, Cambridge, which has research departments and teaching faculties in most academic disciplines, was tied for third in the world in the Law by the Times Higher Education World University Rankings and ranked second in the QS World University Rankings.

 Distinguished Cambridge University alumni include Isaac Newton, Charles Darwin, Samuel Pepys, J M Keynes and more recently Salman Rushdie, John Cleese, Jane Goodall and Stephen Hawking.
-Affiliates of the University have won more Nobel Prizes than those of any other institution in the world.
+The University and its affiliates have won more Nobel Prizes than those of any other institution in the world.

 The University prescribes minimum requirements for student admissions and lays down regulations for residence and study and provides lectures and seminars.
 The University additionally conducts examinations, confers degrees, and is generally responsible for maintaining the principal libraries, laboratories and museums affiliated with the University.
 It is also an employer of most (but not all) of the academic staff at Cambridge.